 Our lawyers handle many of these wage-and-hour claims on a contingency fee basis especially if we believe you have a strong case.
 Not only does the law forbid this behavior but it also makes your boss pay your attorney's fees if your claim is successful.
-With more than 74 years of combined legal experience under our belts, numerous awards and accolades concerning the quality of our legal ability and service, and a proven track record of courtroom wins, our firm offers peace of mind knowing that your case will be handled with true professionalism.
+With many years of legal experience under our belts, numerous awards and accolades concerning the quality of our legal ability and service, and a proven track record of courtroom wins, our firm offers peace of mind knowing that your case will be handled with true professionalism.

 Unpaid wages or overtime?
 Arrange for your consultation with one of our Fort Lauderdale overtime & unpaid wages attorneys at (954) 953-5490 today.

 Many types of wage and overtime violations can exist in the workplace, including the following: